Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 Click Add Server:

-And on the master side you enter:
+And on the controller side you enter:

 Managing Remote Servers